ndporter/open-qualitative-research-qualcoder/episodes/05-saving-and-sharing-qualitative-data.md

 Certain scientific disciplines have called for research transparency, including sharing data and analytic procedures, with momentum growing in many social sciences.
 Until recently, that effort was primarily applied to quantitative data, such as surveys, experiments, and "big data" gathered from the internet.

-A small number of projects are working to change that perception and promote the thoughtful, informed, careful sharing of qualitative and mixed methods data as well, led in part by [the Qualitative Data Repository][qdr] and enabled by improvements in sharing like the `REFI-QDA` standard.
+A small number of projects are working to change that perception and promote the thoughtful, informed, careful sharing of qualitative and mixed methods data as well, led in part by the [Qualitative Data Repository][qdr] and enabled by improvements in sharing like the `REFI-QDA` standard.

-MORE COMING (including value of transparency and reuse, what QDR does, annotation model, and something I just forgot)

 ## Helping future you